mhcrnl/ogcalc/doc/gtk-c++.rst

 class, :cpp:member:`window`, is instantiated.
 Finally, the interface is run, using ``kit.run()``.
 This function will return when :cpp:member:`window` is hidden, and then the program will exit.

+Overall, the C++ code is much cleaner, simpler and vastly more understandable than the equivalent C code.